OpenSourceNet/PyLight/README.md

 Giorgiana Arghire from Softpedia rates PyLight a 4.0/5.0 and says "PyLight can prove to be a handy solution for all Python enthusiasts who are looking for an intuitive solution for editing their code lines."

-Soft82 rates PyLight a 5.0/5.0 and says "Truely a simple, neat and all rounder Python code editor"
+Soft82 rates PyLight a 5.0/5.0 and says "Truly a simple, neat and all rounder Python code editor"

 PyLight has recieved multiple awards and is a highly successful product in the market.